rust-lang/unsafe-code-guidelines/reference/src/layout/unions.md

 the layout of `U1` is **unspecified** because:

 * `Zst2` is not a [1-ZST], and
-* `SomeOtherStruct` has an unspecified layout and could contain padding bits.
+* `SomeOtherStruct` has an unspecified layout and could contain padding bytes.

 ### C-compatible layout ("repr C")